This Course is part of a Career Path: Become a Penetration Tester

 Using the hping3 Tool

 The hping3 tool is an upgrade of one of the oldest tools in the history of computing, ping.
-Ping has the capability to send a data packet to a server in order to discover, troubleshoot, or perform reconnaissance processes, which is a key component of information security work. hping3 is the upgraded tool that performs the same fundamental functionality of ping, but across a bunch of different protocols and methodologies.
+Ping has the capability to send a data packet to a server in order to discover, troubleshoot, or perform reconnaissance processes, which is a key component of information security work.
+Now, Ping has gotten an upgrade. hping3 is a utility which allows you to perform the same basic functionality of ping, but across a plethora of protocols and methodologies.
+It's a fresh face on an old tactic, and one which will help propel you through your security work.
 It’s a new and improved command line network tool version that helps information security professionals send custom TCP/IP packets.
 The hping3 tool supports UDP, TCP, ICMP, and Raw-IP protocols.

 Why Use the hping3 Tool?